 - for the purpose of meeting legal employment obligations

-If Sport Australia conducts online collaboration, social media or market research, it may also ask for public opinions about its services or staff.
-Sport Australia will treat these opinions as personal information in accordance with the APPs if they contain personally identifiable information.
+If the ASC conducts online collaboration, social media or market research, it may also ask for public opinions about its services or staff.
+The ASC will treat these opinions as personal information in accordance with the APPs if they contain personally identifiable information.

-How Sport Australia collects and holds personal information
+How the ASC collects and holds personal information

-If it is reasonable and practical to do so, Sport Australia will collect personal information directly from the persons concerned and with their consent.
+If it is reasonable and practical to do so, the ASC will collect personal information directly from the persons concerned and with their consent.
 This may be through application forms, over the telephone, the Internet, or in person.

-Sport Australia may also need to collect personal information from other people or organisations.
+The ASC may also need to collect personal information from other people or organisations.
 This information is collected with the person’s consent, except for in circumstances allowed for by legislation.
 Sometimes this may happen without direct involvement.
-Some examples of the people or organisations from which Sport Australia may collect personal information about persons are:
+Some examples of the people or organisations from which the ASC may collect personal information about persons are:

 - sporting organisations